 Yvens Alex Saintil was born in Port-au-Prince, Haiti and raised in Queens, New York.
 He currently resides in Denver, Colorado, where he is a student at Metropolitan State University of Denver.
 Prior to relocating to Colorado, Saintil served 10 years in the United States Army as an Infantryman, performing in a variety of roles within the continental United States, South Korea, and Operation Iraqi Freedom.
-Amongst the many medals earned for his service, Saintil is also a recipient of the Purple Heart.
+Saintil has been awarded the Combat Infantryman Badge, the Air Assault badge, and is a recipient of the Purple Heart.